The Christmas Lunch Incident: Plot

-Granger realises that she will need to ask for small portions at the first meal to preserve her appetite, despite asking she is presented with turkey slices and sixteen types of vegetables.
-She finishes this and is presented with a whole Christmas pudding to eat which she initially thinks is for the three to share.
-Now starting to feel full up she goes to the second where David is using recipes from a Delia Smith book.
+Granger realises that she will need to ask for small portions at the first meal to preserve her appetite; despite asking, she is presented with turkey slices and sixteen types of vegetables.
+She finishes this and is presented with a whole Christmas pudding to eat, which she initially thinks is for the three to share.
+Now starting to feel full, she goes to the second, where David uses recipes from a Delia Smith book.
 He presents her with a large plate of pasta, then a whole fish and finally the turkey.
-After initially declining David's offer of more Brussels sprouts she reluctantly accepts as it's a competition between him and Hugo as to who eats more sprouts, David or the guest (representing Hugo), she gives Hugo his first win against his father in any competition.
-Now completely full up she crawls to Alice's house and tries to get Alice and her family to offer her just a cup of tea by telling a fictionalised version of the events she's been through.
-This however fails, when Alice - who seems to know what Granger is trying to do - replies that if the vicar from the "story" had already eaten after Alice had cooked her a meal, she would be traumatised.
-Mrs Tinker serves her balls of stuffing as a starter and then a main course.
-After the third meal the vicar gets a cab home (which is just opposite Alice's).
-Newitt then arrives offering her the fourth lunch and she reluctantly goes with him where he serves a large selection of food including tripe, all of which is offered to her as Newitt has a stomach upset.
+After initially declining David's offer of more Brussels sprouts, she reluctantly accepts as it is a competition between him and Hugo as to who eats more sprouts, David or the guest (representing Hugo), she gives Hugo his first win against his father in any competition.
+Now completely full up, she crawls to Alice's house and tries to get Alice and her family to offer her just a cup of tea by telling a fictionalised version of the events she has been through.
+This, however, fails when Alice - who seems to know what Granger is trying to do - replies that if the vicar from the "story" had already eaten after Alice had cooked her a meal, she would be traumatised.
+Mrs Tinker serves her balls of stuffing as a starter and a main course.
+After the third meal, the vicar gets a cab home (which is just opposite Alice's).
+Newitt then arrives, offering her the fourth lunch, and she reluctantly goes with him where he serves a large selection of food, including tripe, all of which is offered to her as Newitt has a stomach upset.
 The vicar is finally given a lift home in the bucket of his tractor.

-Whilst at home resting from all the food she has consumed, Tristian Campbell (Peter Capaldi), the producer who did Songs of Praise in Dibley knocks at Granger's door.
-He asks her "will you marry me?" which she mistakes as a marriage proposal and says yes, he leaves with both of them happy but he returns with his fiancée Aoife (Orla Brady) and Granger realises Campbell meant he wanted her to conduct the ceremony and not be the bride.
+Whilst at home resting from all the food she has consumed, Tristian Campbell (Peter Capaldi), the producer who worked on Songs of Praise in Dibley, knocks at Granger's door.
+He asks her, "Will you marry me?" which she mistakes as a marriage proposal and says yes.
+He leaves with both of them happy, but he returns with his fiancée Aoife (Orla Brady), and Granger realises Campbell meant he wanted her to conduct the ceremony and not be the bride.
 A while later the villagers she had lunches with – apart from Mrs and Mary Tinker – arrive at the vicarage to play charades.
-Hugo gives a speech culminating in a toast to the vicar who is suffering with indigestion in her toilet.
+Hugo gives a speech culminating in a toast to the vicar, who is suffering from indigestion in her toilet.